Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 On the other hand, Model~Alt1 predicts $j=0.36$, which is reasonably consistent with observations, but Model~Alt2 predicts an exponent $0.69$ for $b\iso$, $0.52$ for $b\ani$ and a range $0.02$--$0.36$ for $\mean{B}$, which are too high to explain observations.

+These results are summarized in the left panel of Figure~\ref{fig:B_Sf}, where it can be seen that the range predicted by Model~S corresponds reasonably well to the range spanned by the data.
+Keep in mind that in our model $j$ would be a weighted average of the $j$-values for $b\iso$, $b\ani$ and $\Bbar$, so the observed values of $j$ would be expected to lie somewhere between the highest and lowest predictions.
+Taking our Model~S at face value, the upper cluster of points between $0.25$ and $0.35$ is just what might be expected if $b\iso$ dominates but $b\ani$ and/or $\mean{B}$ are significant, whereas the lower cluster of points between about $0.1$ and $0.2$ could arise if the mean magnetic field is particularly strong.

-A theoretical model by \citet{Schleicher+Beck13} (see also \citealt{Schleicher+Beck16}) predicts $B\propto \Ss^{1/3}$, as does the model by \citet{Schober+23} (see also \citealt{Schober+16}).
+A theoretical model by \citet{Schleicher+Beck13} (see also \citealt{Schleicher+Beck16}) predicts $B\propto \Sf^{1/3}$, whereas the model by \citet{Schober+23} (see also \citealt{Schober+16}) predicts $B\propto\Sf^{1/3}\Sg^{1/6}$, which gives $B\propto\Sf^{0.45}$ if $\Sf\propto\Sg^{1.4}$ is assumed.
 Those models have similarities with one another.
 They are also somewhat similar to Model~Alt2a of the present work, but their prescriptions for the gas scale height are different from ours.